-Azerbaijan profile
+Azerbaijan profile - Media

 Most newspapers were set up for political or personal interests.
 Their distribution is largely limited to Baku.

-There were 7.8 million internet users by 2017, around 78% of the population (Internetworldstats.com).
+There were 8.7 million internet users by JUly 2021, comprising 85%of the population (Internetworldstats.com).
 Social media are used as platforms for free expression and activism.
 Facebook is the leading social network by a wide margin.
 Twitter is used by politicians and prominent activists.

 US-based Freedom House says although the government does not extensively block online content, web users and their families can "face arrest and intimidation, and pro-government trolling distorts political discussions".